BentoBoxWorld/docs/docs/BentoBox/Set-a-BentoBox-world-as-the-server-default-world.md

 ## bukkit.yml

-Open the `bukkit.yml` file: we need to tell Bukkit that the world we're willing to make the default one uses a custom generator, **otherwise it will mess up the world generation**.
+Open the `bukkit.yml` file: we need to tell Bukkit that the default world uses a custom generator, **otherwise it will mess up the world generation**.
+Note that if you want to use the vanilla nether or end, do not list them in this file.

-The configuration section we're willing to edit being optional, it is extremely likely that it does not exist already in your `bukkit.yml` file.
+The configuration section we're adding likely does not exist already in your `bukkit.yml` file, so you need to create it.
 See the official [Bukkit Wiki](https://bukkit.gamepedia.com/Bukkit.yml#.2AOPTIONAL.2A_worlds) for more details about the section.

-Add the following section to your file (do appropriate revisions if you're not using the Nether or the End at all):
+Add the following section to your file.
+The names listed **must** be the names of the worlds:
 ```yaml
 worlds:
   bskyblock_world: